If you need to cancel your trip or even just postpone, the process can seem daunting before you get started.

 There are a lot of reasons you might need to cancel, and you need to know what the specific reason is before you start working with companies since different reasons will need different documentation and will have different levels of refunds available.

 It’s also completely fine to decide to cancel a trip to due anxiety, depression, or even just not being in the right place emotionally.
-If your reason is covered by work you do with a therapist, you still might be able to get it covered with the right medical documentation.
+If your reason is covered by the work you do with a therapist, you still might be able to get it covered with the right medical documentation.

 Step 2.
 Reach Out to Your Travel Insurance Company